MicrosoftDocs/bot-docs/articles/bot-framework-design-overview.md

 ---
 title: Introduction to bot design | Microsoft Docs
 description: Learn about important factors to consider when planning and designing conversational applications (bots).
-keywords: bot framework, design, bot
+keywords: bot framework, design, bot, introduction to bot design, overview of bot design
 author: matvelloso
-manager: larar
+manager: rstand

+# the ms.topic should be the section of the IA that the article is in, with the suffix -article.
+Some examples:
+# get-started article, sdk-reference-article
 ms.topic: design-article

 ms.prod: botframework

+# The ms.service should be the Bot Framework technology area covered by the article, e.g., Bot Builder, LUIS, Azure Bot Service
-ms.service: Bot Framework
+ms.service: Bot Builder

 # Date the article was updated
 ms.date: 02/16/2017